Do You Want to Make Homemade Lip Balm?

 Colloidal Oatmeal: This skin-softening emollient is effective against irritation and redness of the skin.
 The process of grounding oatmeal and suspending it in liquid creates colloidal oatmeal that more readily absorbs into the skin.
 The cellulose and fiber from the oats make quite an effective skin soother.

 Coconut Oil: The intense moisturizing benefits of coconut oil help make your skin and lips more soft and supple.
 It is a saturated fat that melts and absorbs into the skin rapidly.
-Learn more about carrier oils like coconut oil with the Oils By Skin Type Chart in the Resource Library.
+Learn more about carrier oils like coconut oil with the Oils By Skin Type Chart in the Simple Living Library.

 But wait there’s more…

 And with end with one extra ingredient – cinnamon leaf essential oil.
 Known to plump up lips by increasing the blood flow to the skin is quite ideal for lip balm.
 Cinnamon essential oil is antibacterial, anti-inflammatory, and has a high antioxidant capacity (Baker, et al., 2013).
 Do note cinnamon bark essential oil should not be applied to the skin as it may cause irritation (Tisserand & Young, 2014).

 Cinnamon Honey Homemade Lip Balm Ingredients:

 1 ½ teaspoons shea butter